 - overseas land and property

 - transferred property

 The financial assessment includes any assets you have transferred:

 - in the 5 years before the date of your first application

 - on or after the date of your first application

 If you have given any land, property or money to another person in the last 5 years, you will need to tell us.
 You will also need to tell us if you transfer any property, money or land after you make an application.

-Deductions you can subtract from your total income during the financial assessment:
+Deductions you can subtract during the financial assessment:

 - Health expenses (GP visits, prescription charges, medicines and medical expenses after tax refund).